Axway/amplify-central/content/en/docs/manage_product_foundry/foundry_product_management.md

 * Created On - Date, Time, and Username of who created this product
 * Created By - The user who last modified the product
 * Description - A short description of the product
-* Resources - List of assets that are linked to the product
+* Resources - List of assets linked to the product
 * Plans - Plan list associated to the product
 * Documentation - Documentation associated with the product
 * Version State - Draft, Active, Deprecated, Archived.
 See [Product lifecycle](/docs/manage_product_foundry/foundry_product_lifecycle/) for additional information